overlookmotel/class-extension/README.md

 #### Extend function

-Extend function will be called with a single argument - the class to extend.
+Extend function will be called with two arguments:

+1. `Class`: the class to extend
+2. `extension`: the extension object

-The function must return a subclass of that class.
+The function must return a subclass of `Class`.

 ### Equip a class for extension